perriera/extras/README.md

 > - extra_options
 > - extra_strings
 >
-> Presently supporting Linux platforms but can be ported to iOS and Windows environments.
+> Presently supporting Linux platforms but can be ported to Android, iPhone, iOS, Windows environments.
 >
  # Installation
  Assuming you are using a gcc/g++ environment on a Linux platform: